 Grilled Chicken Thighs FAQ

-Cook bone-in skin-on chicken thighs over indirect heat (using a two-zone heat configuration) at 425˚F for 45 minutes.
+Cook skin-on bone-in chicken thighs over indirect heat (using a two-zone heat configuration) at 425˚F for 45 minutes.
+If your chicken thighs are small (lighter than 6-ounces) start checking for doneness at 35 minutes.

 The best way to grill chicken thighs is over indirect heat.

-Grilling dark meat like chicken thighs with bones and skin intact is your best option for tender juicy chicken.
+Grilling dark meat like chicken thighs with bone in, skin on, is your best option for tender juicy chicken.
 Chicken breasts are much more likely to dry out on the grill.

 This is one of those chicken recipes where you spend 5 minutes of hands-on time and then let your gas or charcoal grill do the work.
 With indirect heat, you set it and forget it.
 Let it cook while you relax with a cool, refreshing beverage and maybe some great conversation.